Human trafficking in Malta

+Malta ratified the 2000 UN TIP Protocol in September 2003.

-Malta is a destination country for European women subjected to trafficking in persons, specifically forced prostitution.
+In 2010 Malta was a destination country for European women subjected to trafficking in persons, specifically forced prostitution.
 During this reporting period and in the past, the Maltese media also covered possible cases of Maltese teenage girls who may have been involved in forced prostitution in Malta.
-Malta is likely a destination country for men subjected to forced labor, as reflected by a report in 2009 that three Pakistani males were forced to work in Pakistani restaurants in Malta.
-The dozens of children and 4,304 total irregular migrants currently residing in Malta from African countries may be vulnerable to human trafficking in Malta’s “grey” informal labor market.
+Malta was likely a destination country for men subjected to forced labor, as reflected by a report in 2009 that three Pakistani males were forced to work in Pakistani restaurants in Malta.
+The dozens of children and 4,304 total irregular migrants currently residing in Malta from African countries may have been vulnerable to human trafficking in Malta's “grey” informal labor market.

 The Government of Malta does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
 Despite these efforts, the government did not demonstrate progress in convicting and punishing trafficking offenders, or in identifying and ensuring the protection of trafficking victims during the reporting period.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.

+From 2017 to 2020, the country identified 44 victims of the crime.